syncfusion-content/blazor-docs/blazor/menu-bar/style-and-appearance.md

 ---
+layout: post
+title: Style And Appearance in Blazor Menu Bar  Component | Syncfusion
+description: Learn about Style And Appearance in Blazor Menu Bar  component of Syncfusion, and more details.
+platform: Blazor
+control: Menu Bar
+documentation: ug
+---

+---
 title: "Styles and Appearances"
 component: "Menu"
 description: "This section explains the details of the styles and appearances of the Menu"